-If you're really needing a long weekend away, Bald Head Island transports you from the (literal) mainland and essentially, the world.
-While the BHI ferry might be overwhelmingly crowded in peak season, the fall is perfect for a day trip without the pressure of waiting, parking, etc. Each beach at BHI possesses it's own energy and charm, as well as walking and biking trails if it's a bit too chilly to wade on these North Carolina beaches when you go.
+If you're needing a long weekend away, Bald Head Island transports you from the (literal) mainland and essentially, the world.
+While the BHI ferry might be overwhelmingly crowded in peak season, the fall is perfect for a day trip without the pressure of waiting, parking, etc. Each beach at BHI possesses its energy and charm, as well as walking and biking trails if it's a bit too chilly to wade on these North Carolina beaches when you go.

 For more information on Bald Head Island,

 Just twenty-five minutes east of Wilmington, both locals and college students know how perfect of an escape WB is during the offseason.
 With water temperatures staying fairly warm through October, summer lasts a bit longer here.
 Even in the winter, you'll see surfers adorning wetsuits and catching waves.
 Hence, another reason why this is one of the

 best beaches in North Carolina.